yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

             --query 'connectionStrings[0].connectionString')
     ```

-9. The call to seed the CosmosDB database is using the MongoDB connection string passed as an environment variable (`MONGODB_CONNECTION`) to the `fabrikam-init` docker image we built in the previous exercise using `docker-compose`.
+9. The call to seed the Azure Cosmos DB database is using the MongoDB connection string passed as an environment variable (`MONGODB_CONNECTION`) to the `fabrikam-init` docker image we built in the previous exercise using `docker-compose`.

     ```pwsh
-    # Seed CosmosDB database
+    # Seed Azure Cosmos DB database
     docker run -ti `
         -e MONGODB_CONNECTION="$mongodbConnectionString" `
         ghcr.io/$githubAccount/fabrikam-init:main